yoember/yoember.github.io/index.md

 (Node version, npm version and os version may be different in your configuration.)

-Please read more about Ember-CLI here: [www.ember-cli.com](http://www.ember-cli.com)
+Please read more about Ember CLI here: [www.ember-cli.com](http://www.ember-cli.com)

 ### Create the app

 In your terminal, navigate in the folder where you usually create your web applications.
-For example, if you have a `project` folder use
+For example, if you have a `projects` folder use

 ```
-$ cd ~/project
+$ cd ~/projects
 ```

 Inside this folder run the following command.